Noise Levels in Charles County, MD | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Central Charles County sounds about 66% louder than Southern Charles County to the human ear, a 7.3 dBA gap.
+To the human ear, noise in the Waldorf area (northeastern Charles County) sounds about 83% louder than in the Nanjemoy area (southwestern Charles County), a 8.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?